probcomp/Gen.jl/docs/src/ref/gfi.md

 An **execution trace** (or just *trace*) is a record of an execution of a generative function.
 There is no abstract type representing all traces.
-Different concrete types of generative functions use different data structures and different Jula types for their traces.
+Different concrete types of generative functions use different data structures and different Julia types for their traces.
 The trace type that a generative function uses is the second type parameter of the [`GenerativeFunction`](@ref) abstract type.

 A generative function can be executed and traced using: